-A short answer to your question is that the Kingdom, at the present time, is the rule and governance of the Godhead (the Father and Jesus Christ) over all things.
+A short answer to your question is that the Kingdom is the rule and governance of God (the Father and Jesus Christ) over all things.
 The Bible speaks of it existing in the past (Daniel 4:17, 25, 34, 5:21), present (Matthew 12:28, Luke 17:20 - 21, Colossians 1:13), and future (Daniel 2:44 - 45, 7:13 - 14, Revelation 11:15 - 18, 20:4 - 15, 21:1 - 22:5).

 When Jesus, who represents the kingdom, returns to earth a second time, all true Christians will be changed into spirit beings.
-This transformation, known as the first resurrection, is necessary for the saints to enter into salvation and to rule on earth (1Corinthians 15:50 - 53, see also 1Thessalonians 4:13 - 18, John 3:3 - 7).
+This transformation, known as the first resurrection, is necessary for the saints to rule on earth (1Corinthians 15:50 - 53, 1Thessalonians 4:13 - 18, John 3:3 - 7).

-Those who will be allowed into the Eternal's reign of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17; Revelation 22:14).
-They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30), love their fellow man (Matthew 25:31 - 46) and be willing to suffer persecution for its sake (Matthew 5:10).
+Those who will be allowed into the Eternal's kingdom of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17, Revelation 22:14).
+They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30) and love their fellow man (Matthew 25:31 - 46).
+They must also be willing to suffer and possible die for its sake (Matthew 5:10).

-Who will NOT be allowed to enter the Kingdom of God?
+Who will not be allowed to enter the Kingdom of God?
 According to the Bible, those who will not be welcomed into eternity are those who are adulterers, who practice sorcery, are contentious, have outbursts of anger, are selfish, those who promote false doctrines, those who cause divisions among believers, murderers and more (Galatians 5:19 - 21).